axeloz/filesharing/readme.md

 ## Description

 This PHP application based on Laravel 10.9 allows to share files like Wetransfer.
 You may install it **on your own server**.
 It **does not require** any database system, it works with JSON files into the storage folder.
-It is **multilingual** and comes with english and french translations for now.
+It is **multilingual** and comes with english, french and korean translations for now.
 You're welcome to help translating the app.

 This application provides two links per bundle :
 - a bundle preview link : you can send this link to your recipients who will see the bundle content.
 For example: http://yourdomain/bundle/dda2d646b6746b96ea9b?auth=965242.
 The recipient can see all the files of the bundle and download the bundle as a ZIP archive.